zdravkov/kendo-docs/getting-started/web/toolbar/overview.md

         });
     </script>

-Custom template commands allows the developer to include other Kendo UI widgets in the ToolBar.
+Custom template commands allows the developer to add other Kendo UI widgets in the ToolBar.

 ##### Example - add DropDownList widget in the ToolBar